-The Pitta dosha is said to be made up of the fire and water elements.
-Fire is more predominant and those people with a predominant Pitta nature have many of the qualities of fire within them.
-Pitta tends to hot, sharp and penetrating.
+The pitta dosha is said to be made up of the fire and water elements.
+Fire is more predominant, and those people with a predominant pitta nature have many of the qualities of fire within them.
+Pitta tends to hot, sharp, and penetrating.
 It is also somewhat volatile and oily.
 The oily nature of Pitta is related to the secondary component of water.
 People with a Pitta nature reflect these qualities.
-They tend to feel warm, have somewhat oily skin, penetrating eyes and sharp features.
+They tend to feel warm and have somewhat oily skin, penetrating eyes, and sharp features.
 They tend to have moderate weights and good musculature.
-When out of balance they tend toward diarrhea, infections, skin rashes and weakness in the liver, spleen and blood.
+When out of balance they tend toward diarrhea, infections, skin rashes and weakness in the liver, spleen, and blood.

 These qualities also reflect in their personalities.
 Pitta people tend to be highly focused, competitive, capable, courageous, energetic and clear communicators who get right to the point.
 They like to solve problems and when under stress they dig in their heels.
 They can however also become overly intense and speak with a sharp tongue.
 They make great friends but feared enemies.
 Emotionally they are challenged by the heated emotions of anger, resentment and jealousy.

-In order to bring balance to a Kapha nature the opposing qualities of lightness, dryness and warmth are recommended.
+In order to bring balance to a kapha nature the opposing qualities of lightness, dryness and warmth are recommended.
 These qualities are integrated in dietary and herbal programs as well as aroma and color therapies, detoxification, yoga and meditation.
 Grains such as quinoa and amaranth are recommended as well as hot spices like cayenne pepper.
 Lots of vegetables and very little nuts or dairy are prescribed.
-Cleansing herbs like guggul and pungents like clove bring balance to Kapha.
+Cleansing herbs like guggul and pungent ones like clove bring balance to kapha.

 We must remember that we are all a combination of the three doshic energies.
-On the most fundamental level, Pitta is our metabolism, Kapha our structure and Vata the mobility that brings action and life into creation.
+On the most fundamental level, pitta is our metabolism, kapha is our structure, and vata is the mobility that brings action and life into creation.
 Without all three energies, we simply could not exist.